ChrisPachulski/my_site/content/blog/Pet-Shop-Monitoring-With-R.md

 0 12 * * * Rscript /path/to/the-pet-shop-easton/main.R
 ```

 This ensures daily updates and notifications without manual intervention, keeping me ready for any opportunity to show my wife that perfect puppy from a verified responsible breeder.
-The store opens at 11 AM EST and this time aligns with allowing staff to update the site in the morning &/or catch the prior days updates
+The store opens at 11 AM EST and this time aligns with allowing staff to update the site in the morning &/or catch the prior days updates.

 ### Conclusion

 By combining R's data analysis capabilities with modern web technologies, cloud services, and AI-powered breeder vetting, I create a comprehensive system that not only satisfies my technical curiosity but also serves as my not so secret strategy in the ongoing quest to expand our pupper herd.
 Whether it's a dachshund's playful personality or a basset hound's adorable droopy ears (the wife loves those leg wrinkles), this system ensures I'm always ready with the perfect puppy to show my wife - and the peace of mind that comes from knowing they come from responsible breeders.
 After all, who could resist those puppy eyes when presented with the perfect data-backed opportunity from a verified source?
 The system's modular design allows for easy updates and modifications as our requirements evolve, making it a robust and maintainable solution for long-term use - and hopefully, long-term puppy tracking success!

+Feel free to check out the [GitHub repository](https://github.com/ChrisPachulski/the-pet-shop-easton) for the complete source code, documentation, and to contribute to the project!